patrickbwarren/inkscape-survex-export/README.md

 [MagicMap](http://www.magic.gov.uk/magicmap.aspx "Magic Map") website and use the 'Where am I?' option to find the entrance is at `(E, N) = (401667, 469779)`.
-This is the full 12-figure National Grid Reference (NGR) in the British National Grid (BNG).
+This is the full 12-figure National Grid Reference (NGR).
 The 6-figure NGR SE 016697 given on the survey is correct of course, but as it locates the entrance only to within a 100m square it's not really accurate enough.

-These entrance co-ordinates are added to the survex file together with a a couple of `*cs` commands to georeference the same: choosing here to `*fix` the entrance using a 10-figure NGR in the SE square of BNG, and specifying the output spatial reference system (SRS) to be `EPSG:27700` for the fully numeric BNG.
-This may seem overkill but it gets the SRS meta-data into the `.3d` file in a form suitable for onward processing.
+These entrance co-ordinates are added to the survex file together with a a couple of `*cs` commands to georeference the same: choosing here to `*fix` the entrance using a 10-figure NGR in the Ordnance Survey SE square, and specifying the output co-ordinate reference system* (CRS) to be `EPSG:27700` for the fully numeric NGR.
+This may seem overkill but it gets the CRS meta-data into the `.3d` file in a form suitable for onward processing.
 Also I have adopted the convention of equating the entrance to a new station named `entrance` and fixing that.
 Finally, the entrance altitude (1400ft = 425m) has been added, although irrelevant for present purposes.
+*Also known as a 'spatial reference system' (SRS).

 Thus the final file (`mossdale_ulsaj89.svx`) contains
 ```